Skip to contentSkip navigation

 3. Bound every branch.
 Narrow intermediates with WITH ...
 LIMIT before expanding, and put per-branch work in a bounded CALL { ... } subquery so one high-fan-out hop can't blow up the whole query.

-5. Procedures first. explain(), whisper.variants(), whisper.history(), and whisper.origins() answer the hardest questions in one call, tuned to avoid the traversals that time out.
+5. Procedures first. explain(), whisper.variants(), whisper.history(), and whisper.origins() answer the hardest questions in one call, without the wide traversal a hand-written equivalent needs.
 Signatures are in Procedures.

 Best Practices expands each rule into do-this-not-that pairs and the known limitations behind them.